Lukeroberto/rust_examples/README.md

 # rust_examples
-Working examamples of the rust programming language.
+Working examples of the rust programming language.